-College of Law > Faculty & Staff > Faculty A-Z > Gregory Mark
+College of Law > Faculty & Staff > Full-time Faculty > Gregory Mark

 Gregory Mark joined the College of Law in July 2011, serving as dean until July 2014.
 A noted legal historian, he has extensive experience in academia, administration and the professional world.
 From 1996 until joining DePaul, he was a vice dean, professor of law, center director and Justice Nathan L. Jacobs Scholar at Rutgers University School of Law in Newark, New Jersey, where he taught Business Associations, Contracts, Corporate Finance, Corporate Governance and Legal History.
 He was an assistant professor at Cleveland-Marshall College of Law from 1992 to 1996 and a visiting faculty member at Chicago-Kent College of Law in 1994.
 Professor Mark also was a member of the graduate faculty in history at Rutgers and a teaching fellow in the history department at Harvard University.